AJ6CU/KD8CEC-V2.0-for-uBITX/README.md

 Building this from source will require the following "non-standard libraries"

-- RotaryEncoder 1.5.3 (must if you are compiling for Pico, optional to replace digital pins for the analogreads) - https://github.com/AJ6CU/uBITX-Settings-Editor/tree/main/uBITX_Settings_Editor
+- RotaryEncoder 1.5.3 (Mathertel) (must if you are compiling for Pico, optional to replace digital pins for the analogreads) https://github.com/mathertel/RotaryEncoder
 - SparkFun_External_EEPROM (v1.0.12 or better) //https://github.com/sparkfun/SparkFun_External_EEPROM_Arduino_Library

 Board Support Packages: